 As time goes on, there will be daily wear and tear to your hairpiece just like wearing the same garment all day, every day.
 If you frequently sleep in the prosthesis, expect the weight of your head rubbing the hair against the pillow to cause hair breakage.
 Rubbing your head against a car headrest or playing with the same piece of hair in your fingers will also cause hair breakage.

-Use a small amount of Dawn dishwashing liquid, anti-bacterial liquid soap or shampoo, and rinse off.
-(Just wiping with water alone won't remove perspiration oil, and slippery silicone and odour may result.)
+- Use a small amount of Dawn dishwashing liquid and rinse off.
+(Just wiping with water alone won’t remove perspiration oil, and slippery silicone and odour may result.)

 Like growing hair, your hairpiece should be shampooed at least once a week.
 This can be done under the shower while wearing it or by hand.
 Because most shampoos are formulated to remove oils from the scalp (which would dry out a hairpiece) we recommend shampoos and conditioners formulated for dry, coloured or permed hair.
 Many shampoos are fine to use although a shampoo for color-treated hair will help you to keep your hair from fading in the sun and under flourescent lights.
 We like Pureology Anti-fade in the purple bottle.

 - Before you wet the hair, gently brush out any tangles.
 Use a wide-toothed comb or vent brush, starting at the tips and gradually working up the hair length to the crown.

 - Wash the inside of the cap as you do every day (see above).

 - Using tepid or lukewarm water never hot hold the hairpiece under the faucet and allow the water to run gently over and through the hair in the direction the hair flows (a hand shower is perfect for this).